Danmoreng/llm-pen/QWEN.md

 2. Verify that the changes work as expected
 3. Provide feedback on any issues or improvements needed

+## Important Note for Qwen
+You should NOT run the development server (`npm run dev`) inside this environment.
+However, you are allowed to run other npm commands like `npm install` if requested to install new libraries or dependencies.
+Only the user should run the development server to test changes.

 ## Implementation Status

 ### Google Gemini API Support